Looking Glass Studios, Inc.

 Thief: The Dark Project

-of Garret, a professional thief.
-The game takes place in the steampunk world of “the City”, a metropolis that takes it's influences from fantasy, the Middle Ages and the Industrial Revolution.
-Unlike it's FPS contemporaries Thief was all about avoiding confrontation and sneaking in the shadows.
+One golf game and a sequel to Flight Unlimited later, the folks at Looking Glass would push the envelope again with Thief: The Dark Project.
+Dubbed a “first-person sneaker” by the development team, the game put players in the shoes of Garret, a professional thief.
+The game takes place in the steampunk world of “the City,” a metropolis that takes it's influences from fantasy, the Middle Ages and the Industrial Revolution.
+Unlike it's first-person shooter contemporaries Thief was all about avoiding confrontation and sneaking in the shadows.
 Avoiding light was essential to your survival, as was not letting the guards hear you.
-You had to watch the surface you were walking on, carpets would not make any noise, but metal would alarm everyone and their grandma to your location.
+You had to watch the surface you were walking on; carpets would not make any noise, but metal would alarm every guard in the proximity to your location.

 Looking Glass experienced some financial turmoil during the development of the game.
 The Austin branch of the studio was completely closed and half of the staff at Looking Glass was laid off.
 The rest of the team was under immense stress and some of them voluntarily quit the project, including the lead programmer.
 Despite all of this Thief was released in 1998 to raving reviews and it sold 500,000 copies.
 Looking Glass managed to make a sequel to the game, that sold equally well, but it was too late to save the company.
 Thief II: The Metal Age would be Looking Glass Studio's final game.